-For example, the pattern SFF-CWC-COM specified for a work item failure exception for the Advise Head Office task in the Fortnightly Payroll process indicates that if a failure of a work item corresponding to the Advise Head Office task is detected when it has been started, then the work item should be terminated, have its state changed to failed and the nominated compensation task should be invoked.
+For example, the pattern SFF-CWC-COM specified for a work item failure exception indicates that if a failure of a work item is detected after it has started, then the work item should be terminated, have its state changed to failed and the nominated compensation task should be invoked.
 No action should be taken with other work items in the same case.
-It is important to note that this pattern only applies to instances of the work item that fail once started, it does not apply to instances in the offered or allocated states (which if required should have distinct patterns nominated for them).
-From the various alternatives identified for each of these elements in Sections 3.2 - 3.4, there are 135 possible patterns that can be conceived.
+From the various alternatives identified for each of these elements in Sections 3.2-3.4, there are 135 possible patterns.
 Not all patterns apply to a given exception type however, and Table 1 identifies those which apply to each of the exception types identified in Section 3.1.